 Pilar Wolfsteller

-Pilar Wolfsteller, Americas Air Transport Editor, is an FAA-certified flight instructor (CFI), and holds a commercial pilot certificate with instrument rating.
-She joined FlightGlobal in 2019, and is based in Las Vegas.
-She covers airlines across the hemisphere and her interests also include future-oriented sustainable aviation technology, advanced air mobility projects and pilot training topics.
-Pilar began her journalism career at the global news agencies Bloomberg and Reuters, and has reported from more than 50 countries.
+Pilar Wolfsteller, European Aviation Editor, joined FlightGlobal in 2019.
+She covers all aspects of the industry including airlines, future-oriented sustainable aviation technology, advanced air mobility projects, aviation safety and pilot training topics.
+Pilar is also a passionate aviator, and holds flight instructor (CFI) and commercial pilot certificates.
+She began her journalism career at the global news agencies Bloomberg and Reuters, and has reported from more than 50 countries.

 Contact info